readyready15728/misc/awakemud-notes.md

   and in the cemetery in Redmond (2).
 - Dr. Sandra Onasis at Meridional Agronomics in Virginia Beach offers work for less experienced runners.
+- If Sandra Onasis wants you to take on shadowrunners in her building, you might want to bail immediately.
 - Coach, just east of the intersection of Highway 60 and Oyster Street at Virginia Beach, practices Athletics.
 - There's a garage area for watercraft just east of Fausto's Surf Shop in Virginia Beach.
 - Frank at Salieri's Country Club in Virginia Beach offers work.
+- The run against the Triton Federal Credit Union from Frank is very dangerous.
 - Universal Omnitech in Virginia Beach sells high-end bioware.
 - A shady character on Highway 60 (or perhaps nearby) sells mostly hold-out pistol ammunition but also EX submachine gun ammunition.